The Hunting of the Snark: Analysis

 F. C. S. Schiller, writing under the pseudonym "Snarkophilus Snobbs", interprets the poem as an allegory of Man's attempt to understand "the Absolute", and the members of the crew as representing different cultural approaches to the problem.
 His interpretation of the Sixth Fit, "The Barrister's Dream" is particularly notable: He reads the trial of the pig for deserting its sty as symbolizing the ethical debate about whether suicide should be condemned as an immoral or culpable action.
 The pig who deserts its sty represents the suicidal person who abandons life.
 (Like the pig, he's guilty – but being dead, is not punishable.)

 Martin Gardner sees the poem as dealing with existential angst, and states that the Baker may be Carroll's satire of himself, pointing to the fact that the Baker was named after a beloved uncle, as was Carroll, and that the two were around the same age at the time of the writing of the poem.
 Alternatively, Larry Shaw of the fan magazine Inside and Science Fiction Advertiser suggests that the Boots, being the Snark, actually murdered the Baker.

 Darien Graham-Smith suggests that The Hunting of the Snark stands for science (e.g. Charles Darwin's research), where the Boojum stands for religiously unsettling results of scientific research (e.g. Charles Darwin's findings).

 Also allusions to religious issues had been suggested, like the Baker's 42 boxes being an allusion to Thomas Cranmer's Forty-Two Articles with a focus on the last article on eternal damnation, and Holiday's illustration to the last chapter containing a pictorial allusion to Cranmer's burning.

-As for Henry Holiday's front cover illustration, it is suggested that it contains pictorial allusions to the Ditchley Portrait (c.
+The cover illustrations were not engraved by Joseph Swain, Holiday engraved them himself.
+As for the front cover illustration, it is suggested that it contains pictorial allusions to the Ditchley Portrait (c.
 1592, by Marcus Gheeraerts the Younger, location: National Portrait Gallery, London, UK) and to an allegorical English School painting of Queen Elizabeth I at Old Age with an allegory of Death and Father Time (c.
 1610, unknown artist, location: Corsham Court, Wiltshire, UK).
 The back cover illustration could be a pictorial allusion to that portrait of the aged Queen as well.